nwcourses/nwcourses.github.io/COM623/week_4/index.md

 	- Add functionality to the parent component (e.g. a button) to swap the order in which the two Todo lists are rendered, using keys.

 - Complete Question 4 from last week (AJAX music search), ensuring that you use an effect to connect to the server from the parent component.
-The effect should re-run each time the parent component updates.
+The effect should re-run each time the parent component updates if the <code>artist</code> state variable updates.

 - Try out the Leaflet map example above.
 You'll need to link Leaflet to your HTML `head` section (see below).